Please note that this page is automatically translated.

 Improving customer experience value

-Our group operates four main brands: “Sushiro,” “Kyotaru,” “Conveyor Belt Sushi Misaki,” and “Sushi, Sake, and Snacks Sugitama,” with a total of 1,155 stores in the group (as of September 2024).
-What all our stores have in common is the desire to not only provide delicious products, but also to enrich people’s lives and time through food.
-We are working to utilize the unique features of each brand to improve the experience value of our customers who visit our stores.
+Our group operates four main brands: “Sushiro,” “Kyotaru,” “Conveyor Belt Sushi Misaki,” and “Sushi, Sake, and Snacks Sugitama,” with a total of 1,198 stores in the group (as of September 2025).
+What all stores have in common is the idea of not only providing delicious products, but also of delivering a rich life and time through food.
+We are working to improve the experience value of our customers by leveraging the unique characteristics of each brand.

 Kyotaru is strengthening its product lineup to suit various occasions.
 To enable customers to enjoy freshly made sushi at any time, we have developed high-quality frozen sushi and are selling it through the online stores of major supermarkets.

-Conveyor belt sushi Misaki has opened its flagship store, the Main Branch Misaki, in Ningyocho, Tokyo.
-As a model store where high-level service is practiced daily, it is also used as a training and education venue for staff, with the aim of improving service at each store.
+Conveyor belt sushi Misaki opened its flagship store, the Main Branch Misaki, in Ningyocho, Tokyo in September 2024.
+As a model store that practices high-level service, it is also used as a place for staff training and education, with the aim of improving service.

 Sushiro